hanjingo/doc/ALGO/greedy_algorithm.md

 - Huffman coding;
 - Dijkstra's algorithm.

-### Greedy Algorithm VS Dynamic Programming
+### Greedy Algorithm vs Dynamic Programming

 ![greedy_algo_vs_dynamic_program](res/greedy_algo_vs_dynamic_program.png)

 Greedy algorithms and dynamic programming are both commonly used to solve optimization problems.
 They share some similarities, such as relying on the optimal substructure property, but they work differently:

-- Dynamic programming consider all previous decisions when making the current decision, and uses solutions to past subproblems to construct the solution to the current subproblem;
+- Dynamic programming considers all previous decisions when making the current decision, and uses solutions to past subproblems to construct the solution to the current subproblem.
 - Greedy algorithms do not consider past decisions, but instead make greedy choices moving forward, continually reducing the problem size until the problem is solved.